shadow-robot/aurora/README.md

 ```bash
 bash <(curl -Ls bit.ly/run-aurora) install_python3
 ```
+# Multiple Aurora Installations on one device #

+Aurora installs icons by taking the containers name and adding it too both ".shadow_launcher_app_{container_name}" and "Shadow Launcher {container_name}.desktop".
+This lets us have control over which icons get removed and reinstalled when rerunning Aurora.

+This allows us to easily have multiple Aurora setups on one device, you simply need to define a unique name for the variable container_name by adding "container_name=new_container_name" to your oneliner when running each Aurora oneliner.

 # Development #

 The recommended way to develop code for this project is to pull a certain docker image ([Development Docker](#development-docker)) with a lot of tools already installed and open a container of this image, then clone the aurora GitHub repository inside it.
 It is not recommended to clone aurora directly on your local machine while you do development and testing.